About Seasonal Allergies, Pollen Allergy, Hay Fever and Natural Home Remedies to Control Them

 - HONEY - LOCALLY AVAILABLE, PREFERABLY

-Consume 2 tbsp of local honey available everyday.
-Honey made from flowers that are within a radius of about 10 miles help in developing immunity to the local pollen.
+Consume 2 tbsp of local honey available every day.
+Honey made from flowers that are within a radius of about 10 miles helps in developing immunity to the local pollen.

 Consume 5 cloves of raw garlic daily early in the morning.

 Chop fresh raw ginger into thin slices and put in a bottle.
 Add lemon juice to cover these slices.
-In a couple of days it will be ready to eat.
-Eat few slices everyday.
+In a couple of days, it will be ready to eat.
+Eat a few slices every day.